Ellis-Robinson/ThePlantBase/README.md

 General text color is a very dark grey #212529 to contrast enough with the light brown without being as jaring as solid black.

-Event page text sections, are white over the solid version of the background brown #c88553 to identify them as interactive.
+Event page text sections, are black over the solid version of the background brown #c88553 for extra contrast.

 The heading font is BenchNine from google fonts and was chosen to be clear and stylish without being too robotic.
 It comes in a light 300, regular 400 and bold 700 which allows for clear distinguishing between main headings and sub headings.